Nigerian spared death sentence after Court of Appeal acquits him of importing drugs into Singapore

 The Court of Three Judges found that the prosecution had failed to establish that Adili Chibuike Ejike knew that there were drugs in his suitcase when he entered Singapore on Nov 13, 2011.

-Adili was 28 when he was caught with two packets wrapped in tape in his luggage at Changi Airport Terminal 3.
+Adili was 28 when he was caught with two packets wrapped in tape in his suitcase at Changi Airport Terminal 3.
 He had arrived in Singapore from Lagos, Nigeria via Doha, Qatar.

 The two packets were identified after his suitcase was placed through an X-ray machine.
 During the scan, an image of darker density was seen on one side of the case.

-A physical search yielded nothing incriminating, but the case was taken to the Immigration and Checkpoints Authority Baggage Office where the packets were found hidden in the inner linings of the luggage.
+A physical search yielded nothing incriminating, but the case was taken to the Immigration and Checkpoints Authority Baggage Office where the packets were found hidden under the inner lining of the suitcase.

 The contents of the packets were found to be methamphetamine, also known as Ice.
 Adili was arrested and in June 2016 convicted of importing 1.961kg of meth under the Misuse of Drugs Act.